mendix/docs/content/en/docs/refguide/modeling/integration/odata-services/published-odata-services/_index.md

 ### 3.3 Security {#security}

-You can configure security for the OData service when [App Security](/refguide/app-security/) is enabled.
+You can configure security for the OData/GraphQL service when [App Security](/refguide/app-security/) is enabled.

 #### 3.3.1 Requires Authentication {#authentication}